RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

 - SQLite3 Database
     - Everything starts in memory.
-    - They are mirrored onto the database by looking at the object and using its properties as "columns".
+    - Objects are mirrored onto the database by looking at the object and using its properties as "columns".
+    - Whenever an operation occurs, the object is saved back to the database.
     - On load, it will pull the data from the database and load it in memory.
     - See db.js and wat.db.
 - Expanded moderator functionality.
     - Creating new moderators.
+    - Moderators are now their own Object type.
     - Default admin account.
     - Moderators can access debate and post events/communicate with users.
     - Tracked metrics, viewable by the moderator.